ivans-innovation-lab/my-company-customer-materialized-view/README.md

-# my-company-customer-materialized-view
+# ReadMe

-This project contains a materialized view for Customer aggregate.
+This component is an event-listener and processor.
+It listens for the Events and processes them in whatever way makes the most sense.
+In this case it just builds and maintains a materialized view which tracks the state of the aggregate.

 ## Development